yujiri8/yujiri.xyz/argument/communist_capitalist_faq.md

-TITLE FAQ for Communists and Capitalists
+TITLE Communist/Capitalist FAQ
-NAV FAQ for Communists and Capitalists
+NAV Communist/Capitalist
 TEMPLATE DEFAULT
 DESC An FAQ of sorts to debunk the most common bad talking points from both communists and capitalists.